eudoxia0/crane/README.md

 Crane is an ORM for Common Lisp, providing a simple bridge between CLOS and relational databases, and out of the box migrations.

+# Features

+* Support for Postgres, MySQL and SQLite3
+* SQLAlchemy-like database URIs

 # Usage

 ## Defining Tables